Tesla logo

 Weaknesses

-• DEPENDENCE: Over-reliance on Elon Musk creates leadership risk exposure
+• DEPENDENCY: Over-reliance on Elon Musk for vision and publicity.

 Opportunities